charles66820/inriaStage2023/uinter.md

 | `senduipi r64` | _senduipi(u64): void    | **SEND** **U**ser **I**nner **P**rocess **I**nterruption | send a UIPI to a target task (thread) using the UITT index |
 | `uiret`        | _uiret(void): void      | **U**ser **I**nterrupt **RET**urn                        | Must be call at end of User-Interrupt handler              |

 - Each thread has one **UIF** local flag (store in thread memory? or in register?).
-Allow to enable / disable uintr.
+Allow to enable / disable UIPI.
+- if a process uses `SENDUIPI` without registering using the syscall `uintr_register_sender` the process will receive a SIGILL (Illegal instruction) signal.
+- If a process uses an illegal `uipi_index`, it receives a SIGSEGV signal.

 ## Syscall